admclamb/toDoApp/README.md

 # toDoApp
-todo application made by Anthony Mclamb, with help from Dev Ed Tutorial
+todo application made by Anthony Mclamb, with help from Dev Ed Tutorial on the delete function